Stocks hold relatively steady after worst rout in two months

 It will release the minutes from its last policy meeting in the afternoon, which could cause more swings for markets.

 Its next move on rates will be next month.
-Traders see a roughly three-in-four chance that the Fed will raise rates by 0.25 points, according to CME Group.
-They see a 24% chance of a hike of 0.50 points.
-A month ago, traders had some bets that the Fed could hold rates steady in March.
+Traders see a nearly four-in-five chance that the Fed will raise rates by 0.25 points, according to CME Group.
+They see a 21% chance of a hike of 0.50 points.
+A month ago, traders had a similar amount of bets saying the Fed wouldn't raise rates at all in March.

+A relatively lackluster earnings reporting season for big U.S. companies is winding down, and some of Wednesday's biggest losers dropped despite reporting better results for the latest quarter than expected.
+That's because investors have been putting more emphasis on what companies say about their upcoming results, with worries high about rising costs and high inflation eating into profits.

+Charles River Laboratories dropped 12.9% despite topping forecasts for the latest quarter.
+It said it received a U.S. Justice Department subpoena related to shipments of non-human primates that the company received from its supplier in Cambodia.
+The company said it voluntarily suspended such shipments, which pushed it to cut its forecast for revenue this upcoming year.

+Keysight Technologies tumbled 14.3% for the largest loss in the S&P 500 despite also reporting stronger profit and revenue for the latest quarter than expected.
+Analysts pointed to its reporting of softer orders than forecast.

-Diamondback Energy jumped 4.2% for one of the biggest gains on Wall Street after it reported a stronger profit for its latest quarter than analysts expected.
+On the winning side was Diamondback Energy, which rose 1.7% after it reported a stronger profit for its latest quarter than analysts expected.

-Big tech and high-growth stocks also were steadying themselves as falling Treasury yields lessened the pressure on the market.
-They’ve been hit hard this month because they’re seen as some of the most vulnerable to higher interest rates.

-Amazon rose 2.1% and was the strongest single force lifting the S&P 500.
-Nvidia rose 1.7% ahead of its earnings report, which will arrive after trading closes for the day.

 AP Business Writers Yuri Kageyama and Matt Ott contributed.